John F. Amodeo

 John F. Amodeo (born August 1, 1950) is an American Republican politician, who served in the New Jersey General Assembly from January 8, 2008, until January 14, 2014, where he represented the 2nd Legislative District.

 Amodeo serves in the Assembly on the Agriculture and Natural Resources Committee and the Transportation, Public Works and Independent Authorities Committee.

-Amodeo served on the Linwood City Council from 1998–2005, and on the city's Planning Board from 2004 to 2005.
+Amodeo served on the Linwood City Council from 1998 to 2005, and on the city's Planning Board from 2004 to 2005.
 He is a crane operator with International Union of Operating Engineers Local 825.

 Early life and education

 Born in Camden, New Jersey, Amodeo was raised in Margate City and attended St. Augustine Preparatory School.

 Amodeo received a B.A. from Mount Saint Mary College with a major in History and Political Science.

-District 2

-Each of the forty districts in the New Jersey Legislature has one representative in the New Jersey Senate and two members in the New Jersey General Assembly.
-The other representatives from the 2nd District for the 2012-2013 Legislative Session were: